radius-project/blog/radblog/content/posts/2024/bicep-merge/index.md

 ## Using Bicep to Solve Extensibility in Radius

 Enabling Radius to work with Bicep took a collaborative effort.
 The Bicep project required a way for Radius resources to be processed by the compiler and Radius had to ensure that our resources were serialized in a way that could be understood by the compiler.
 Bicep recently added support for [`ThirdPartyProviders`](https://github.com/Azure/bicep/tree/main/src/Bicep.Core/TypeSystem/Providers/ThirdParty), giving us a way to define custom resource types that could be understood by the Bicep compiler.
 We would provide the type definitions for Radius and AWS types in the form of JSON schema files and publish the schema files to an OCI registry using Bicep.
 Then, we'd be able to import these types as an "`extension`" and use them in our Bicep templates.
-This required some work on our end to make Radius and AWS types compatible with this process.
+The following diagrams highlight the different components in Radius that required changes.

+{{< image src="images/radius-types-generation-flow.png" alt="Radius Types Generation Flow" width="600" >}}

+{{< image src="images/radius-e2e-flow.png" alt="Radius End-to-End Flow" width="600" >}}

 ### Serializing Radius and AWS types